Kernel-U-Net: Multivariate Time Series Forecasting using Custom Kernels: Related works

-\textbf{U-Net}\\ U-Net is a neural network architecture designed primarily for medical image segmentation \cite{ronneberger_u-net_2015}.
+U-Net is a neural network architecture designed primarily for medical image segmentation \cite{ronneberger_u-net_2015}.
 U-net is composed of an encoder and a decoder.
-At the encoder phase, a long sequence is reshaped into small slices and reduced by kernels step by step into a latent vector.
-At the decoder stage, the vector is developed by kernels for generating an output with the same shape as the input.
+At the encoder phase, a long sequence is gradually reduced by a convolutional layer and a max-pooling layer into a latent vector.
+At the decoder stage, the latent vector is developed by a transposed convolutional layer for generating an output with the same shape as the input.
 With the help of skip-connection between the encoder and decoder, U-Net can also capture and merge low-level and high-level information easily.

 With such a neat structural design, U-Net has achieved great success in a variety of applications such as medical image segmentation \cite{ronneberger_u-net_2015}, biomedical 3D-Image segmentation \cite{cicek_3d_2016}, time series segmentation \cite{perslev_u-time_2019}, image super-resolution \cite{han_multi-level_2022} and image denoising \cite{zhang_practical_2023}.
-Its techniques evolve from basic 2D-U-Net to 3D U-Net \cite{cicek_3d_2016}, 1D-U-Net \cite{azar_efficient_2022}, Weighted Res-UNet \cite{xiao_weighted_2018} with residual structure and weighted attention mechanism, U-Net++ \cite{zhou_unet_2018} with nested U-net inside each layer, UNet3+ \cite{huang_unet_2020} that allows full-scale skip connections incorporating low-level details with high-level semantics from feature maps in different scales and Swin-U-Net \cite{cao_swin-unet_2023} that only use transformer blocks at each layer of U-Net.
-Modification on U-Net layers has been studied by Selective Kernel U-Net \cite{byra_breast_2020} which merges information from different sizes of convolutional kernels and Large Kernel U-Net \cite{jia_u-net_2022} which combines TransMorph layers for better performance in medical image segmentation.
+Its techniques evolve from basic 2D-U-Net to 3D U-Net \cite{cicek_3d_2016}, 1D-U-Net \cite{azar_efficient_2022} and Swin-U-Net \cite{cao_swin-unet_2023} that only use transformer blocks at each layer of U-Net.

 In time series processing, U-time \cite{perslev_u-time_2019} is a U-Net composed of convolutional layers for time series segmentation tasks, and YFormer \cite{Madhusudhanan_yformer_2023} is the first U-Net based model for time series forecasting task.
 In particular, YFormer applied transformer blocks on each layer of U-Net and capitalized on multi-resolution feature maps effectively.